giggsey/googlarr/README.md

 Googlarr is a scheduled prank daemon that:

 1. Scans your Plex libraries for movies and/or shows
-2. Detects faces and eye positions in poster images
+2. Detects faces and eye positions in poster and background (art) images
 3. Applies googly eyes using image overlays
-4. Swaps the posters on a cron-based schedule
+4. Swaps the posters and backgrounds on a cron-based schedule
 5. Restores the originals after the prank window

 ---